karelrosseel/sample-kendo-ui-core-widgets/README.md

 * **[Geolocation][Geolocation]:** The plugin provides information about the location of the device.
 * **[Dialogs (Notification)][Dialogs (Notification)]:** The plugin provides access to the native prompt, alert and confirmation dialogs, and to the beep alerts.

+### Important Directories and Files

+* `data\weather.json`: Contains dummy data for the weather view model.
+* `scripts\app.js`: Contains the application initialization and the implementation of switching between the native and the flat UI skins.
+* `scripts\location.js`: Contains the implementation of the geolocation view model.
+* `scripts\login.js`: Contains the implementation of the login view model.
+* `scripts\qr-code.js`: Contains the implementation of the weather view model.

 ### Screenshots